niurur/niurur.github.io/README.md

-# Niuru Ranaweera's Technical Portfolio
+# Niuru Ranaweera - Technical Portfolio

 Welcome to my technical portfolio!
 This repository serves as a collection of my hands-on experience, academic qualifications, and projects.